 8 tax-efficient investments for higher rate taxpayers

-Currently, eight of the most effective tax efficient investments for higher-rate taxpayers in the UK include:
+In this fiscal climate, it’s more important than ever to explore strategies that mitigate these increasingly large tax bills.
+Currently, eight of the most effective tax-efficient investments for higher-rate taxpayers in the UK include:

 - The Enterprise Investment Scheme (EIS)